-While attending university, Park worked for the United States Tennis Association (“USTA”) and World Championship Tennis (“WCT”).
-In 1979, he was made Director of Stadium Operations of the US Open Tennis Championships at Flushing Meadow and Operations Manager of the WCT Tournament of Champions at Forest Hills, New York in 1981 and 1982.
-Additionally, he was Operations Manager, MUSICOURT ’82 TENNIS/ROCK EXTRAVAGANZA; Operations Officer, Davis Cup Quarter-finals, USA vs. Czechoslovakia (1981); Operations Coordinator, WCT Invitational (1979); and Operations Officer, Robert F. Kennedy Pro-Celebrity Tennis Tournament (1978 and 1979).
+While attending university, Park was made Manager of Stadium Operations of the US Open Tennis Championships at Flushing Meadows (1979) and Operations Manager of the WCT Tournament of Champions at Forest Hills, New York (1980-1982).
+Additionally, he was Operations Coordinator, World Championship Tennis Forest Hills Invitational (1978-1979); Operations Officer, Davis Cup Quarter-finals, USA vs. Czechoslovakia (1981); and Operations Officer, Robert F. Kennedy Pro-Celebrity Tournament (1978-1979).

 Upon Park’s completion of graduate school in 1982, he went to work for Callon Petroleum Company where he helped raise over $225 million over a three year period from the sale of publically-traded drilling, income and royalty fund Limited Partnership programs and tasked with the management of a nationwide broker-dealer syndicate which included over 120 firms with Merrill Lynch serving as the lead underwriter.10 As the largest independent oil and gas exploration and production company in Mississippi, Callon Petroleum discovered more oil and gas [on shore] than any US-based corporation in America in 1982.
 He left Callon in 1983 to serve as Statewide Campaign Manager for the then Attorney General of Mississippi Bill Allain for whom he fundraised and campaigned in his succession run and election to Governor.
 Park was named Co-Chairman of one of the largest joint post-election rally/fundraisers in Mississippi State history debuting Mississippi Governor-elect Bill Allain and Louisiana Governor Edwin Edwards.